 Criticism happens.
-Occasionally it can be a positive or constructive tool in our lives; but more often than not, it ends up leading to hurt feelings and defensive emotions.
+Sometimes it can be a positive or constructive tool in our lives; but more often than not, it ends up leading to hurt feelings and offense.
 In school, our teachers critique the homework we submit.
 In the workplace, our boss is criticizing our job performance.
 At home, our friends and family critique the choices we make in life.
 Facing criticism is simply a part of life, and we must learn to handle it with grace and understanding.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.